Melsonwang1/fed-web/README.md

 - Interactive Map - allows users to view Covid-19 cases, fatalities and recoveries in the country they are interested in by hovering their mouse over it.

-- News - allow the users to stay informed of the trends and updates regarding the Covid 19 pandemic worldwide.
+- News - allow the users to stay informed of the updated trends and updates regarding the Covid 19 pandemic worldwide.
 They can see the worldwide news in just 1 single page.

 - Quiz - allow the users to evalulate their symptoms and potential exposure to Covid 19.
 They can also know their risk of catching the virus.

-- Game - allow the users to stay engaged and also have more awareness of the virus.
+- Game - allow the users to stay engaged and also enhance awareness and vigilance towards the virus.

 - Contact Form - allow the users to submit any enquries or feedback they may have.